kddnewton/preval/README.md

   * `until false ... end` loops with `loop do ... end` loops
   * `until true ... end` loops with nothing

+You can also call `Preval.enable_all!` which will enable every built-in visitor.
+Be especially careful when doing this.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.